Learning Fitness Functions for Machine Programming: Related Work

-In recent years, there has been notable progress in the space of automatic software generation, also known as \emph{Machine Programming} (MP)~\cite{gottschlich:2018:mapl, ratner:2018:sysml}.
-MP can be achieved in many ways.
+Machine programming can be achieved in many ways.
 One way is by using \emph{formal program synthesis}, a technique that uses formal methods and rules to generate programs~\cite{mana75}.
 Formal program synthesis usually guarantees some program properties by evaluating a generated program's semantics against a corresponding specification~\cite{gulwani12, alur15}.
-Although useful, such formal synthesis techniques can often be limited by exponentially increasing computational overhead that grows with the program's instruction size \cite{Heule:2016:pldi, Bodik:2013:sttt, Solar-Lezama:2006:asplos, Loncaric:2018:icse, Cheung:2012:cikm}.
+Although useful, such formal synthesis techniques can often be limited by exponentially increasing computational overhead that grows with the program's instruction size~\cite{Heule:2016:pldi, Bodik:2013:sttt, Solar-Lezama:2006:asplos, Loncaric:2018:icse, Cheung:2012:cikm}.

 An alternative to formal methods for MP is to use machine learning (ML).
 Machine learning differs from traditional formal program synthesis in that it generally does not provide correctness guarantees.
 Instead, ML-driven MP approaches are usually only \emph{probabilistically} correct, i.e., their results are derived from sample data relying on statistical significance~\cite{Murphy:2012:mitpress}.
 Such ML approaches tend to explore software program generation using an objective function.
 Objective functions are used to guide an ML system's exploration of a problem space to find a solution.